 However, just like any other technology, smart homes are being questioned in terms of security and safety.
 In fact, security flaws have been found in many popular smart home systems.
 Regardless of how safe particular devices are or claim to be, there’s always vulnerability in tech.

 “At least today, with the one public IoT software platform we looked at, which has been around for several years, there are significant design vulnerabilities from a security perspective,” said Atul Prakash, U-M professor of computer science and engineering.
 “I would say it’s okay to use as a hobby right now, but I wouldn’t use it where security is paramount.”

 There are ways to protect your smart home from a security threat.
 Here are ways to do it:

 - Secure any internet connection in your home by updating the router.
 Disable any guest network access and protect your connection with a strong alphanumeric password.

 - Be aware of the smart devices in your home and how they are connected.
 This will help you keep on top of system updates, passwords and more.

 - Only purchase your smart devices from trusted brands as it guarantees a high level of security with regular system updates.
 Install all updates immediately.

 - Always install security software on mobile devices, especially those being used to control IoT gadgets.

-While there are ways in creating more complex authentication for smart homes, many consumers are still discouraged to use house technologies that require multiple authentication steps.
+While there are ways of creating more complex authentication for smart homes, many consumers are still discouraged to use house technologies that require multiple authentication steps.
 Instead, most homeowners prefer efficient home technology systems like the biometric sensors as their smart home security solution.
 More than half said the fingerprint scanners are the best authentication system, followed by voice recognition (46%) and eye scanning (42%).

 The more connected technologies become, the more personal data it can gather which are prone to security risks.
 When building your smart home, always keep security in mind.
-Consider what you connect to your network and how to keep personal digital date safe.
+Consider what you connect to your network and how to keep personal digital data safe.